jacobdensford/jacobdensford.com/fell/playing-the-game.md

 When you roll a test using a **skill** that you know, include your skill die.
 If any of your skills overlap, roll with advantage.

 Whenever you roll a test to attempt a task that someone with your background would reasonably be good at, you may add it as an additional skill.
-Skills added in this way should be more specific than your starting skill.
 You can know a number of skills equal to your INT.

 ## Spells

 To cast a **spell**, either one you've learned or from a scroll, you must roll a WIL test using your spell die.

-Whenever using your spell die, if its result is higher than the result of the test's ability die, take the difference as harm, first to HP, then to WIL.
+Whenever using your spell die, if its result is higher than the result of the test's ability die, take the difference as harm, first to hit points, then to WIL.
 Instead of taking this harm, you may permanently forget the spell or allow the scroll to be destroyed.

 If a spell is aimed at an unwilling target, they may force a contest to reduce its effects.